 Chocolate Walnut Biscotti made with pure cocoa for a deeply rich chocolate flavour.
-Decadent yet light and crunchy biscotti they are not too sweet.
+Decadent yet light and crunchy biscotti this recipe makes for a biscotti that almost resembles a chocolate brownie in taste.
 Chocolate biscotti are twice baked Italian biscuits studded with a generous serve of walnuts.

 This simple biscotti is everyone’s favourite and make a wonderful Christmas gift wrapped in cellophane with a ribbon or alternatively boxed with tissue paper inside.

 If you have always made the almond kind, try these for size they will become your new favourite biscotti.

 Super-versatile you can dip into melted chocolate or add a shot of espresso coffee for a Mocha flavoured Biscotti.

 There are other Biscotti on this blog all delicious in their own way and perfect for everyones’ varied palette.

 or perhaps for the middle-eastern inspired Biscotti, Almond and Mastiha Biscotti.

 1 teaspoon baking powder